 As for AMD card users, the benefits you gain are not really comparable to NVIDIA.
 Sure, your performance will be less impacted by using the H264/AVC (AMD Advanced Media Framework).
 However, it will be at the cost of substantial loss to graphical fidelity, as AMD’s encoder doesn’t do well with the low bitrate limits of live streaming on Twitch.
 An argument can be made for AMD users to consider X264 encoding in light of this.

-OBS Tips #3: Limit number of Scenes & Sources in OBS Studio
+OBS Tips #3: Limit the total number of Scenes & Sources

 |Video performance improvement:||Potentially Moderate|